China stray elephants become international stars | ExBulletin

-Beijing (AP) Already famous at home, Chinas stray elephants are now becoming international stars.
+Beijing Already famous at home, Chinas stray elephants are now becoming international stars.

-The mainstream global media is reporting on the herd of more than a year, 500 kilometers (300 miles) of travel from their home in a wildlife reserve in the southwestern Yunnan mountain province to the outskirts of Kunming provincial capital.
+The mainstream global media is reporting on the herd for more than a year, a 300-mile journey from their home in a wildlife reserve in the southwestern mountainous province of Yunnan to the outskirts of Kunming provincial capital.

-Twitter and YouTube are full of clips of their various flattery, especially those of two calves who slipped into a watering hole and had to be helped by elderly members of the group.
+Twitter and YouTube are full of clips of their various pranks, especially those of two calves that got into a watering hole and had to be helped by elderly members of the group.

-We need to be more like the elephant and be more family oriented, take family vacations and help and care for and protect each other, read a comment on MrDeterministicchaos signed on Youtube.
+We need to be more like elephants and be more family oriented, take family vacations and help and care for and protect each other, read a comment on YouTube.

 Elephants are trending for the day on China’s Weibo microblogging service with group photos sleeping attracting 25,000 posts and 200 million views Monday night.

-The herd of 15 people was caught overnight walking through urban streets by security cameras, continuously filmed from the air by more than a dozen drones and followed by those seeking to minimize damage and keep pachyderms and people away from damage.
+The 15-member herd was caught overnight walking through urban streets by security cameras, continuously filmed from the air by more than a dozen drones and followed by those seeking to minimize damage and keep pachyderms and people away from damage.

 They raided farms for food and water, visited a car pool and even showed up at a retirement home, where they stuffed their luggage into several rooms, causing an elderly man to hide under his bed.